Alex-WRK/Module_12-Challenge/README.md

 ## Task 5: Data Presentation
 #### Data Presentation: Query results are transformed into Pandas DataFrames for effective presentation and further analysis.
 #### Data Reporting: The number of rows in the DataFrames is reported, along with the display of the first 10 rows for quick data inspection.

+##### References
+###### UK Food Standards AgencyLinks to an external site.
+(2022).
+UK food hygiene rating data API. https://ratings.food.gov.uk/open-data/en-GBLinks to an external site..
+Contains public sector information licensed under the Open Government Licence v3.0Links to an external site.
+###### Accessed Sept 9, 2022 and Sept 12, 2022 with the establishment settings as follows: longitude=51.5072, latitude=-0.1276, maxdistancelimit=4567, pagesize=10000, sortoptionkey=distance, pagenumber=(1,2,3,4,5,6,7,8).
+###### All codes used are from week 12 classes and troubleshooting was done with ChatGPT